tjitze/ranked-programming/README.md

 A complete language reference can be found [here](http://docs.racket-lang.org/ranked-programming@ranked-programming/index.html).

-In this document we provide some instructions to get started.
+In this document we provide some instructions to get started with ranked programming in Racket.
+For a more general introduction to Racket please consult [Racket's own getting started](https://docs.racket-lang.org/getting-started/) guide.

 # Getting Started